 How can Karkhana.io help?

 With countless benefits, rapid prototyping for electric two wheelers represents the future of EV manufacturing.
-Karkhana.io has been helping EV companies leverage this trend to increase the efficiency of their manufacturing.
+Karkhana.io has been helping EV companies leverage this trend to increase the efficiency of their EV manufacturing and production processes.

 This includes helping companies manufacture chassis of electric vehicles, battery boxes, charging enclosures and more.
 We have also performed profile bending operations on pipes, tubes, and channel-section beams to produce a chassis of desired shapes.
 Another example is working with EV charging companies to produce busbars of quantity 500 – 1000 per month.

-We take care of everything starting from quick design validation, manufacturability feedback via our expert in-house engineers, project management, transparent pricing, quality checks and logistics.
+We take care of the entire procedure, starting from quick design validation, manufacturability feedback via our expert in-house engineers, project management, transparent pricing, quality checks and logistics.

 The process also includes regular quality checks, audits of suppliers, order updates and more.
 Talk to us to know more about how we can help you speed up manufacturing.

 Let us help you reach the optimal outcome for all your manufacturing requirements.
 To get started, simply email Alay Shah on firstname.lastname@example.org with your requirements or fill out the form below.